jsweb/packs/README.md

 A simple, fast and objective manager for modules, snippets, assets or anything with no dependencies.

 **Note:** Since version 3.0.0, @jsweb/packs requires Node.js v16.0.0 or higher and should break compatibility with older Node.js versions.
+Some new features in Node.js are still experimental and may log warnings on the console.

 - CLI
 - Modules/Snippets/Assets manager